abd-shoumik/Restaurant-Review-Classifier/README.md

 ## Steps Description

 * **Importing the libraries and dataset**
-- Import numpy,pandas and matplotlib
+- Import `numpy`,`pandas` and `matplotlib`
-- Import the dataset Restaurant_Reviews.tsv in your editor.**We  are using _.tsv_ file **here as we want to seprate the words by spaces.
+- Import the dataset Restaurant_Reviews.tsv in your editor.We  are using `.tsv` file here as we want to seprate the words by spaces.
- We always use .csv(comma seperated value) file as our dataset.
-But comma can appear in reviews ,as a result we can get error in separating columns if we use comma as delimiter.So,we use tab for sepation that's why we will import .tsv
+ We always use `.csv(comma seperated value)` file as our dataset.
+But comma can appear in reviews ,as a result we can get error in separating columns if we use comma as delimiter.So,we use tab for sepation that's why we will import `.tsv`

 * **Text cleaning or pre-processing**
 - Remove Punctuations, Numbers: Punctuations, Numbers doesn’t help much in processong the given text, if included, they will just